CEA - Costa Rica

 Choosing CEA means that you will stay active within the UA system during your study abroad program and can use UA financial aid (loans and grants) on the program.
 You will NOT need to take a leave of absence if studying on this program.

-To ensure credits will transfer to the UA, CEA students must request a School of Record transcript and have CEA send this transcript directly to Study Abroad & Student Exchange at the end of their program.
+To ensure credits will transfer to the UA, CEA students must request a School of Record transcript and have CEA send this transcript directly to UA Study Abroad at the end of their program.

 CEA offers several different program and course options within San José, Costa Rica.Select your program of interest and view the courses tab for specific course information.